nchursin/ApexIntentionActions/README.md

 Action menu has two styles: quick panel and pop-up menu.
 To switch between them use preferences command for the plugin and change the `intention_menu_mode` settings.
 Two options available: `quickpanel` and `popup`.

+To change key bindings use the `Preferences: Apex Intention Actions Key Bindings – User` command.

 ## License

 Apache 2.0